 Unlike many mainstream Google recovery tools and services, our processes are manually completed, giving us the chance to review each and every issue with an experienced and informed decision being made by a team of experts.

 Because we remove the automated decision making, we boast a very successful Google penalty recovery rate.
-We have accomplished everything from the recovery of Google Panda issues, Google Penguin clean-ups and recovery, right down to getting manual actions, caused by a link penalty, lifted by doing a thorough link cleanup and reconsideration request.
+We have accomplished everything from the recovery of sites from undiagnosed technical problems or poor-quality content, right through to getting manual actions caused by a link penalty, lifted by doing a thorough link clean up and reconsideration request.